PieterScheffers/node-isitnode/README.md

 # node-isitnode
-Is the running enviroment Node.js?
+Is the running environment Node.js?